-The financial report comprises the Statement of Financial Performance, Statement of Financial Position, Statement of Cash Flows and Accompanying Notes to the Financial Statements for The Chiropractors Registration Board of Western Australia (the Board) for the year ended 30 June 2005.
+The financial report comprises the Income Statement, Balance Sheet, Cash Flow Statement, and Accompanying Notes to the Financial Statements for The Chiropractors Registration Board Of Western Australia for the year ended 30 June 2006.

 The Registrar of the Board is responsible for the preparation and fair presentation of the financial report in accordance with the Chiropractors Act 1964.
 This includes responsibility for the maintenance of adequate accounting records and internal controls that are designed to prevent and detect fraud and error, and for the accounting policies and accounting estimates inherent in the financial report.